Frequently Asked Questions

 Where should I park, when I come to visit?

-Mountain View Healthcare has designated parking spots for guests, seniors, physicians and general parking.
-Should the parking lot be full, we off complimentary valet parking Monday thru Friday from 9:30am to 3:30pm.
+Mountain View Healthcare has designated parking spots for guests, seniors, physicians, and general parking.

 Can I bring in my loved ones favorite food?